Skip to content

 • Disconnected: This means the server and Keystash agent has not connected at all within the last 5 minutes and it is not synchronising any changes to users, groups, permissions and SSH keys.
 Either the server is off or the Keystash agent is failing to connect to the Keystash platform at https://server-api.keystash.io

-• Warning: This means that the server and Keystash agent has attempted to connect to Keystash within the last 5 minutes but is either not up to date with the latest changes or is still busy synchronising the latest changes.
-Servers will typically not stay in this state for long so refresh the list to determine if the server becomes Connected or Disconnected
+• Syncing: This means that the server and Keystash agent has attempted to connect to Keystash within the last 5 minutes but is either not up to date with the latest changes or is still busy synchronising the latest changes.
+Servers will typically not stay in this state for long, so refresh the list to determine if the server becomes Connected or Disconnected

 Export To CSV